andwn/marsdev/README.md

 Not easily.
 You'll need to mess with the Makefile to get it working.
 Start by comparing your current Makefile to one of the example projects.
+The [Migration](doc/migration.md) document may be helpful here.

+### How can I tell if an issue I'm having with SGDK is caused by Marsdev?

+It should be possible to compile your project as-is with an official SGDK release.
+The included Makefile is just a wrapper for `make -f $GDK/makefile.gen`.

+If the issue persists, it's SGDK's fault.
+If the issue is fixed, it's Marsdev's fault.

 ### How do I use this with my favorite IDE?